Frequently Asked Questions

 Read FAQs

-Redetermination is the process that Georgia is reinstating to make sure current Medicaid and PeachCare for Kids® members are still eligible for coverage.
+Renewal is the process that Georgia completes every 12 months to make sure current Medicaid and PeachCare for Kids® members are still eligible for coverage.
+Every Medicaid and PeachCare for Kids® member must go through the renewal process each year.
 It involves collecting and verifying information, including income and contact details, as well as other requested information or documents related to determining eligibility based on your case.

-Note: The redetermination process does not guarantee any person’s eligibility for Medicaid or other available coverage.
+Note: The renewal process does not guarantee any person’s eligibility for Medicaid or other available coverage.

 Yes.
-Anyone covered by Medicaid, including PeachCare for Kids®, will be redetermined for eligibility between April 1, 2023, and May 31, 2024.
+Anyone covered by Medicaid, including PeachCare for Kids®, will be reviewed for eligibility each year.

 Medicaid is a program that provides health care services to individuals who meet the requirements for income, resources, and citizenship.
 Coverage categories include those for low-income families with children under age 19 and adults who are age 65 or over, blind, or disabled.